Peru to temporarily suspend Repsol's offshore oil unloading after spill | Headlines

 Peru to temporarily suspend Repsol's offshore oil unloading after spill

+Prosecutors are weighing criminal charges against executives over the spill and successfully petitioned https://www.reuters.com/world/americas/peru-court-bars-four-repsol-execs-leaving-country-wake-oil-spill-2022-01-28 a judge to bar four of them, including the company president, from leaving Peru for the next 18 months.
+Peru's government has said the spill involved 11,900 barrels of oil, while the company said the number was smaller, involving 10,396 barrels.

-Peru Environmnent Minister Ruben Ramirez said on Monday that the governmment will temporarily suspend Repsol's offshore oil unloading operations following a spill of over 10,000 barrels that has caused widespread environmental damage.
+Peru Environment Minister Ruben Ramirez said on Monday that the government will temporarily suspend Repsol's offshore oil unloading operations following a spill of over 10,000 barrels that has caused widespread environmental damage.

 Peru's government has said the spill involved 11,900 barrels of oil, while the company said the number was smaller, involving 10,396 barrels.